OSWeekends/welcome.osweekends.com/_articles/open-source-weekends.md

 ---
-title: Starting an Open Source Project
+title: Bienvenido a Open Source Weekends
-description: Learn more about the world of open source and get ready to launch your own project.
+description: Aprenderás a dar tus primeros pasos en la comunidad y muchsas cosas más...
-class: beginners
+class: osw
 toc:
   the-what-and-why-of-open-source: "The what and why of open source"
   should-i-launch-my-own-open-source-project: "Should I launch my own open source project?"
   launching-your-own-open-source-project: "Launching your own open source project"
   naming-and-branding-your-project: "Naming and branding your project"
   your-pre-launch-checklist: "Your pre-launch checklist"
-order: 3
+order: 1
-image: /assets/images/cards/beginner.png
+image: /assets/images/cards/logo-color.svg
 ---

 ## The "what" and "why" of open source